ross-spencer/opf-format-corpus/README.md

 A recent summary of the contents of the repository can be found [here](http://www.opf-labs.org/format-corpus/tools/coverage/reports/).

-##NOTE: This is a remix of the OPF Format Corpus: https://github.com/openplanets/format-corpus
+**NOTE: This is a remix of the OPF Format Corpus:** https://github.com/openplanets/format-corpus
-##The purpose of doing this is to allow the format-corpus portion of the repository to be used
-##as a corpus for baselining, for enabling re-creation of digital preservation trials and
-##experiments without the pollution of files meant as readmes, indexes or github functionality.

-##TODO: /variations/

 How to Contribute
 =================

 See http://wiki.curatecamp.org/index.php/Collecting_format_ID_test_files for more information.

-See [metadata-template.ext.md](https://github.com/openplanets/format-corpus/blob/master/metadata-template.ext.md) for a simple per-file metadata template.
+The index can be augmented, and given more value with descriptions of the files uploaded by contributors, using the following template:

+    formatName:
+    formatVersion:
+    extensions:
+    mimeType:
+    mimeTypeAliases:
+    pronomId:
+    xmlNameSpace:
+    creatorTool:
+    creatorToolUrl:
+    formatSpecUrl:

 Pooled Signatures
 =================